-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- ☑ No fee required. - $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined.): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+File d by the e Registrant  File d by a F Party other than the Registrant Che ck the a appropriate box: Prelim inary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defini tive Proxy Statement Defini tive Additional Materials Solicit ing Material Pursuant to § 240.
+14a-12 Γ BANCORP pecified In Its Charter) (Name of Person(s) Filing Proxy State ement, if other than the Registrant) Pay ment of Filing Fee (Check the appropri ate box): \boxtimes No fe ee required. \square Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities s to which transaction applies: (2) Aggregate number of securities es to which transaction applies: (3) Per unit price or other underly calculated and state how it wa purs uant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p oaid previously with preliminary materials.
+0-11(a)(2) and identify the filing for which the offsetting fee was paid the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registratio n Statement No.: (3) Filing Party: (4) Date Filed: